How the Decision Control OS Governs GTM Execution Under Uncertainty

 • and infrastructure resilience.

-continuous operational awareness.
+This creates: continuous operational awareness.

 6. Adaptive Feedback Control Layer